Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-5/README.md

     ``` javascript
     alert(`Trying to delete ${id} - not yet implemented`);
     ```
-1. After this line use this code for superagent, and complete the TODOs:
+1. After this line use this code for superagent, and complete the TODO:
     ``` javascript
     request
     .delete(` `)  //TODO: ADD THE CORRECT URL